Food Industry Software Development

 Restaurant group managing reservations in one system, orders in another, and inventory in a spreadsheet with no unified view

-When the floor manager cannot see the kitchen queue, and the kitchen cannot see which items are running low, decisions get made on guesswork.
-Menu items go 86 after a guest has already ordered them.
-Inventory counts are done manually at the end of each shift.
-A unified restaurant management platform connects the floor, the kitchen, and the stock room so everyone is working from the same live picture.
+When the floor manager can't see the kitchen queue and the kitchen can't see which items are running low, decisions get made on guesswork.
+Menu items go 86 after a guest has already ordered.
+Inventory counts happen manually at the end of each shift.
+A unified restaurant management platform connects the floor, the kitchen, and the stock room so everyone works from the same live picture.
+The result: fewer voids, fewer stockouts, fewer manual reconciliations.

 2. 02